cs411-summer-2026/course/MONDAY_CHECKIN.md

 ---

-## Part 1 — Install everything (do this before the first Monday)
+## Part 1 - Install everything (do this before the first Monday)

 You need four tools installed on your machine.
-Do this at home before the course starts — do not wait until Monday morning.
+Do this at home before the course starts, do not wait until Monday morning.

 ---